Featured Story

 Blue light and its potentially harmful effects on the eyes

-ZEISS expert Dr. Christian Lappe: Is blue light harmful to the eyes?
+• ZEISS expert Dr. Christian Lappe: Is blue light harmful to the eyes?

 The relatively high levels of energy inherent in the comparatively short wavelengths of blue light have been shown to impact metabolic processes in retinal cells.
 It is entirely plausible that excessive exposure to blue light can cause damage to the retina.
-While this is true for intensities known to form the solar spectrum, artificial blue light from typical architectural LED lighting, or displays is far below any currently actually specified thresholds to damage the human ocular system.
+Although it is true that the intensity of artificial blue light from architectural LED lighting or displays is typically within safe thresholds for human ocular systems, eye care professionals worldwide report common patient complaints of reduced visual comfort and symptoms like headaches or burning eyes.

 Blue light and its effects on visual comfort and digital eye strain

 How do modern technical lights such as LED lamps, xenon lamps, and energy-saving lights, as well as radiation from electronic displays, affect our vision?
-All these "new light sources" that are designed to make our lives better and easier contain a higher proportion of blue light than traditional light bulbs.
+All of these "new light sources" that are designed to make our lives better and easier contain a higher proportion of blue light than traditional light bulbs.
 In addition, we are often exposed to this blue light for long periods of time, often until late at night at short visual distances.
 This combination strains the eye muscles and can contribute to visual discomfort and symptoms associated with digital eye strain.

 Apart from the considerations above, specific portions of the blue light spectrum do affect how glare is perceived.
 An example of this, well-known to drivers, is the unpleasant and irritating modern LED and xenon headlights on cars.

-ZEISS expert Lappe talks about how blue light specifically affects visual comfort.
+• ZEISS expert Lappe talks about how blue light specifically affects visual comfort.

 Blue light and quality of sleep